Jeanne Peters of Out MOV hosting conversation on allyship

-MARIETTA, Ohio (WTAP) - As Pride Month continues, the Marietta community group New Wineskins will be hosting a conversation led by Jeanne Peters, president of Out MOV, on the significance of allyship.
+As Pride Month continues, the Marietta community group New Wineskins will be hosting a conversation led by Jeanne Peters, president of Out MOV, on the significance of allyship.
 The conversation will be held via Zoom at 6pm tonight, and is open to all who would like to join.

 New Wineskins is a group that explores progressive practices of spirituality and Christianity, and Peters will be joining them to discuss LGBTQIA+ life in the Mid-Ohio Valley, as well as ways in which local residents can be effective allies to the LGBTQIA+ community, Peters said.